 It’s crucial to communicate with those who are making the decision to keep or reduce/eliminate a French program and to make the most effective arguments possible to justify retaining the program.
 The Advocacy Checklist will help you think about how to organize your communication campaign.

 Who should write to the decision-makers?
-(Hint: Who are your French program’s allies?)
+(Hint: Who are your French program’s allies?
+And whose opinions will carry the most weight with the decision-makers?)

 - French teacher